Web Design NC III with TESDA

 <header>,<nav>,<main>,<section>, and<footer>.
 These elements improve structure, accessibility, and maintainability. -

-21HTML Best Practices4m
+21HTML Best Practices

 Good HTML follows best practices such as clean indentation, meaningful element choice, and proper nesting.
 Code should be readable and easy to maintain.